 Endometrial cancer is the most common cancer of the female reproductive organs.
-The American Cancer Society (ACS) estimated that 54,870 new cases of cancers of the uterus would be diagnosed in the United States in 2015, and that these diseases would cause about 10,170 deaths.
+The American Cancer Society estimates that 66,200 new cases of cancers of the uterus would be diagnosed in the United States in 2023, and that these diseases would cause about 13,030 deaths.

 Endometrial Cancer Symptoms

 The symptoms of endometrial cancer may look like those associated with other medical conditions.
 Talk to your doctor if you notice any:

 - Bleeding or discharge not related to menstruation (your periods).
 Over 90% (9 out of 10) of women diagnosed with endometrial cancer have abnormal vaginal bleeding

 - Pain and/or a mass in the pelvic area